-- Salaries are not competitive with the market (this was consistent in every division). - Hiring from outside UC: perception exacerbated by slow, disconnected recruiting process that UCOP is a staid, bureaucratic organization in contrast to "fun", innovative tech workplaces. - Associated layers of approvals that were not previously in place have created wait times that greatly impact internal and external hiring in a fast-moving market. - Hiring from UC campuses: UCOP is no longer seen by campuses as "the place to be"; campuses have much more flexibility and autonomy.
-In many cases, UCOP does not pay as well as campuses do, even with the heavy workload and complex roles.
+- Salaries are not competitive with the market (this was consistent in every division). - When hiring from outside UC, the perception that UCOP is a staid, bureaucratic organization (in contrast to tech workplaces seen as more innovative) can be exacerbated by a slow, disconnected recruiting process. - Associated layers of approvals that were not previously in place have created wait times that greatly impact internal and external hiring in a fast-moving market. - When hiring from UC campuses, UCOP is no longer seen by campuses as "the place to be."
+Campuses have much more flexibility and autonomy than UCOP, and in many cases offer higher pay, despite UCOP's heavy workload and complex roles.